dianadiazc/customer-wa/content/work6/task-3.md

 <img src="../images/qs-blendedcostingraph.png" alt="drawing" width="700"/>

-Later click on the field `product_servicecode`.
+4. Now, click on the field `product_servicecode`.
 You could scroll the list or type it in the search box.

+You can see steps 3 and 4 in the following gif:

 <img src="../images/video.gif" alt="drawing" width="800"/>